 Interestingly, this system is not a salt-based water softener.
 The unique salt-free design utilizes SCM technology to help remove hardness in your water supply, and the 7 GPM peak flow rate means that you should always have plenty of soft water at your disposal.
 At 44 pounds, this is a bit heavier than other systems on this list, but it isn’t designed to be a portable solution anyways.

-The EQ-1000 includes the tank and a full installation kit, as well as a 10-year manufacturer’s warranty against any defects.
+The EQ-1000 includes the tank and a full easy installation kit, as well as a 10-year manufacturer’s warranty against any defects.
 According to customer reviews, this is very much a “set it and forget it” system; maintenance seems to be extremely minimal, which will certainly apply to home improvement folks who have way too much to do as it is.

 5. ABCwaters Pentair Water Softener

 Combing ease-of-use with raw performance, the ABCwaters Pentair system features the latest enhancements from top products on the market, including the addition of the Fleck 5600XST control head.

 The high grade 48,000 grain capacity makes this another attractive offer at a competitive price point, especially when you factor in that the system is rated to potentially run continuously for 27 years.

 The tank itself is made of a durable poly-glass material that can hold about 250 pounds of salt, according to the manufacturer.
 In the event of a power outage, the system includes a 48-hour internal backup power source, which could be a central selling point for users located in areas with frequent power disruptions.